tc10815/BronxZooGuide/readme.md

 ![Screenshot 2](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/planning/bz2.png)
 ![Screenshot 1](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/planning/bz3.png)
 ![Screenshot 2](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/planning/bz4.png)
-Although the logistical information the Bronx Zoo mobile webiste gives is helpful, it has no information about the animals.
+Although the logistical information the Bronx Zoo mobile website gives is helpful, it has no information about the animals.

 The MET and MoMA also have mobile websites instead of mobile apps, but they actually do provide audio tours.
 The MET does it in an extremely basic way, hosting a playlist off of Soundcloud for each of their exhibits.
 Users have to follow the tour in order of the playlist, and its quite tricky to navigate.
 ![The met](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/planning/met1.png)